Is Your Child Scared of Sleeping? 5 Things You Can Do to Help.

 I am scared.
 I can’t sleep.
 Can you lie with me?
 What if…

 You’ve tried all the usual tactics.
 Yelling.
 Punishment.
 Pleading.
 Nothing works.
-If your child is having nighttime fears – your typical parenting judo won’t work.
+If your child is scared of sleep – your typical parenting judo won’t work.

 Your child isn’t trying to infringe on your time.
 They aren’t trying to be difficult.
-Children with nighttime fears feel like there is a real threat lurking around every corner.
+Children who are scared of sleeping feel like there is a real threat lurking around every corner.

 The quickest way to help your child’s sleep issues is to address their nighttime fears.
 Until your child learns to overcome their fears– their nighttime troubles won’t go away.